pololu/rpicsim/docs/Pins.md

 To make your tests readable and protect against future schematic changes, you should try to refer to pins by an application-specific name like "main output" instead of a datasheet name like RA1.
 RPicSim provides a feature to help you do this called a _pin alias_.

-When you are {file:DefiningSimulationClass.md defining your simulation class}, just add calls to {RPicSim::Sim::ClassDefinitionMethods#def_pin def_pin}.
+Within your {file:DefiningSimulationClass.md simulation class definition}, call {RPicSim::Sim::ClassDefinitionMethods#def_pin def_pin} to define your pins.
 For example:

     !!!ruby
     class MySim < RRicSim::Sim